 - Remove from heat and set aside to cool.

-- Once risotto cools, add the clams and crab mixture, the eggs, the parmesan cheese and ½ cup breadcrumbs and stir to combine.
+- Once the risotto is cooled, stir in the clams and crab mixture, the eggs, the Parmesan cheese, and ½ cup breadcrumbs and stir to combine.

-- Heat oil of choice to 350 degrees in a fryer or large pan, making sure it is at least a few inches deep to allow room to cook.
+- Heat oil for frying to 350°F in a fryer or large pan, making sure it is at least a few inches deep to allow room to cook.

 Do you have any favorite recipes to make at Christmas?